-NRS 200.485 is the Nevada law prohibiting battery domestic violence (BDV) — intentionally inflicting unlawful physical force on current or former spouses, dating partners or certain family members.
+NRS 200.485 is the primary Nevada law prohibiting battery domestic violence (BDV) — which is intentionally inflicting unlawful physical force on current or former spouses, dating partners or certain family members.
 A first offense is usually a misdemeanor, carrying fines, 48 hours of community service, 6 months of counseling, and no jail.
 But BDV becomes a felony if there was strangulation, deadly weapons, or substantial injuries.

 Examples of BDV include:

 - pushing or slapping an ex-husband or wife

 Common defenses to these charges include:

 - The alleged victim made up the whole abuse story and perhaps self-inflicted his/her injuries

 And if the police may have conducted an illegal search, the judge can “suppress” any incriminating evidence they found.
 This, in turn, may leave the prosecutor with too weak of a case to prove guilt beyond a reasonable doubt.